-"Transitory Image" means data that has been stored temporarily for the sole purpose of enabling a function not prohibited by this Section X but that (a) does not persist materially after such function has been performed and (b) is not stored in a way that permits copying or storing of such data for other purposes.
+["Transitory Image" means data that has been stored temporarily for the sole purpose of enabling a function not prohibited by this Section X but that (a) does not persist materially after such function has been performed and (b) is not stored in a way that permits copying or storing of such data for other purposes.]

-"Unencrypted Digital Terrestrial Broadcast Content" means audiovisual content contained in the ATSC Transport Stream broadcast by a digital television station in compliance with the digital broadcast television transmission standard set forth in 47 C.F.R.
-Section 73.682(d)8, without encrypting or otherwise making the content available through a technical means of conditional access, and includes such content when retransmitted in unencrypted digital form.9
+"Unencrypted Digital Terrestrial Broadcast Content" means [the content of the [primary] video signal][[free over-the-air] audiovisual content contained in the ATSC Transport Stream and program-related data] broadcast by a digital television station in compliance with the digital broadcast television transmission standard set forth in 47 C.F.R.
+Section 73.682(d), without encrypting or otherwise making the signal content available through a technical means of conditional access, and includes the content of such signal content when retransmitted by a digital broadcast [or by a conditional access delivery system].

-"Unscreened Content" means, with respect to a Covered Product, Unencrypted Digital Terrestrial Broadcast Content that such product either (a) received and demodulated using its Demodulation Function and for which such product has inspected neither the EIT nor the PMT for the Broadcast Flag or (b) where such product is a Downstream Product, received via a Robust Method and accessed in usable form, and for which such product has inspected neither the EIT nor the PMT for the Broadcast Flag and has not determined through information conveyed with such content (via such Robust Method) that another Covered Product had previously so screened such content and determined the Broadcast Flag to be present; provided, however, that, with respect to a Covered Product,
+"Unscreened Content" means, with respect to a Covered Product, Unencrypted Digital Terrestrial Broadcast Content for which such product has inspected neither the EIT nor the PMT for the Broadcast Flag and that such product either (a) received and demodulated using its Demodulation Function or (b) where such product is a Downstream Product, received via a Robust Method and accessed such content in usable form and determined through information conveyed with such content (via such Robust Method) that such content was not previously so screened by another Covered Product; provided, however, that, with respect to such Covered Product, "Unscreened Content" shall not include content that has been passed from such Covered Product other than pursuant to Section X.3(a)(4).